ArduPilot/MissionPlanner/README.md

 ## Building the Installer
 * Setup Wix toolset
-* Build a release version of MissionPlanner and Plugins
+* Clean Solution -> Build a release version of MissionPlanner -> Build solution
-* Build the WIX project from the MissionPlanner solution, which outputs to the Msi folder of the repo
+* Build the 'wix' project from the MissionPlanner solution, which outputs to the Msi folder of the repo
 * Go to the Msi folder
 * Run installer.bat
 * Run create.bat